Oreo Cookie Balls Recipe: Peppermint Oreo Truffles

 Use Peppermint Oreos

-When Peppermint Oreos are in stores (usually November–January), you can use those instead of regular and reduce the peppermint extract to ¼ teaspoon.
-The mint flavor from the Oreo filling is already pretty strong, so you don’t want to double up too much.
+When Peppermint Oreos are available in stores (typically in November to January), you can substitute those for regular Oreos and decrease the peppermint extract to ¼ teaspoon.
+The mint flavor in the Oreo filling is quite strong, so you don’t want to go overboard.

 Dark chocolate coating instead of white